JoeSuber/OpenCV-Max-Build-Package-/README.md

 cd build

 cmake-gui .

+    -- some cmake-gui hints, subject to change of course...
+    -- hint: check the boxes in top area to 'group entries' and 'show advanced' -- don't use fast-math unless you probably don't need this guide & know better.
+    -- don't check 'download tbb' up top if you already have it, but make sure the path is true -- uncheck CLAMBLAS and CLAMDFFT if yours is an Intel cpu -- do check mark all of the SSE instruction sets (and AVX) if you have a modern CPU -- after checking options you can press configure as many times as needed -- just because the red highlight goes away doesn't mean it is fixed - look at the paths -- If Intel, you still can use Open CL - but you benefit from TBB & IPP more than AMD -- QT can be tricky.
+If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete

 ---- point to a bunch of stuff, select a bunch of options, configure, configure, configure, generate, exit---